epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 2. Abstract
-A 150 word description of the project idea, goals, datasets used.
+[comment]: <> (A 150 word description of the project idea, goals, datasets used.
 What's the motivation behind your project?
 How do you propose to extend the analysis from the paper?
-What story would you like to tell, and why?
+What story would you like to tell, and why?)
-Keeping a healthy diet is a part of having a healthy life and helps avoiding food-related illnesses such as diabetes and obesity.
-However, the price of the food products influences greatly the decisions of individuals.
-Thus, we ask ourselves: do people have an equal chance in having a healty diet?
+Keeping a good and balanced diet is fundamental to having a healthy life as it helps avoiding food-related illnesses such as diabetes, obesity and cardiovascular diseases.
+However, the price of the food products influences greatly the decisions of individuals in purchasing them or not.
+There is a strong belief amongst consumers that more expensive products are healthier than cheaper ones, even this is not always true.
+Thus, we ask ourselves: do people have an equal chance in maintaining a nutritious diet and thus a healthy life?
 We explore the link between the economic situations of households and their food purchases in the boroughs of Greater London, Britain.
-To measure the level of wealth in each area, we study the economic factors of incomes, employment rates and children poverty.
+To measure the level of wealth in each area, we study the economic factors such as incomes, employment rates and children poverty per borough provided by the London Datastore.
+We compare them to the nutritional properties of each borough’s typical product given in the Tesco Grocery 1.0 dataset.

 ## 3. Research Questions
 A list of research questions you would like to address during the project.
 - What is the proportion of food related expenditure in each borough?
 - How does a healthy diet relates to one's economic situation?
--

 ## 4. Proposed dataset